 You don't necessarily need to use all of these at once, but they're guidelines to keep in mind to create visual distinctions between different areas of the quilt.

 Plan 4 (lower right): This is, of course, the most complex design.
-It includes a wood grain design for the spool, strategically placed switchbacks for thread, and, my personal favorite, the graffiti quilting/mctavished background.
+It includes a wood grain design for the spool, strategically placed switchbacks for thread, and, my personal favorite, the graffiti quilting background (Click for demo video).
 Since I'm rather ambitious and because my quilt is heading to Quilt Market next month (YAY), this is my plan.
 I am so excited to baste this quilt and share the journey with y'all in photos and videos over the next few weeks!
-If you want to try your hand at a bit of graffiti quilting, here's one method to get you started: